pemcg/flickr_cli/README.md

 #### —coords

 The `—coords` argument can be used to geo-tag the photo based on NSEW-based latitude and longitude.
-For example when copied from a dropped pin in Apple Maps: `—coords "51.06612° N, 1.38359° W”`
+For example when copied from a dropped pin in Apple Maps: `—coords "51.06612° N, 1.38359° W”`.

 Both must be used with the `—id` argument to specify the photo ID on which to perform the operation.